entailz/shhh/README.md

 # shhh
-_simple tool to for adding shadows to an image._
+_simple tool to for adding shadows and border radius to an image._

 ![mew](https://github.com/entailz/shhh/blob/main/assets/shhh_after.png?raw=true)

 ##### Default behavior:

-pipe an image to shhh and receive the image via stdout.
+pipe an image to shhh and receive the image data via stdout.

-specify --input & --output in order to override this behavior.
+specify --input and/or --output in order to override this behavior.

 ##### __Usage:__